Bhoomit26/Bhoomit26/README.md

 - 🌱 I’m currently learning Python,SQL

-- 📫 How to reach me @bhoomitprajapati@gmail.com
+- 📫 You can contact me at @bhoomitprajapati@gmail.com

 <!---
 Bhoomit26/Bhoomit26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.